dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 bitcoin.
 This is a long game.
 If you are reading this, you are still early.

-Rising stock-to-flow ratio of bitcoin as compared to gold
+{% include image.html name="soundness-over-time.png" caption="Rising stock-to-flow ratio of bitcoin as compared to gold" %}

 As bitcoin approaches infinite stock to flow ratio it will be the soundest money in existence.
 Infinite soundness is hard to beat.